lbechberger/ML4NLP/doku_in_progress.md

 The first python program to be run is *dataset_generation.py*.
 It saves the created dataset as *dataset.pickle*.
 Afterwards, the program *dataset_splitting.py* splits the dataset into training, validation and test data and saves it as *splitted_dataset.pickle*.
 The program *feature_extraction.py* uses this splitted dataset to compute the features and saves them as *featurised_dataset.pickle*.
 After this step, feature selection is applied by the program *feature_selection.py*, and the resulting datasets are saved as *reduced_datasetN.pickle* (N stands for the number of features that have been selected).
 The program *classifiers.py* applies the different classifiers to the feature-selected dataset and saves the performance of the different classifiers into the *classifier_resultsN.pickle* files.
 Eventually, the script results.py prints them into a table.

-Gleiche Schreibweise für Ausdrücke kursiv anpassen
-Sichtweise/Zeitform für am Ende vom Projekt

-[^1]: Matthews, B. W. (1975).
+<sup>1</sup> Matthews, B. W. (1975).
 "Comparison of the predicted and observed secondary structure of T4 phage lysozyme".
 Biochimica et Biophysica Acta (BBA) - Protein Structure.
-[^2]: Cohen, J. (1960): A coefficient of agreement for nominal scales.
-In: Educational and psychological measurement, Bd.
+<sup>2</sup> Cohen, J. (1960): A coefficient of agreement for nominal scales.
+In: Educational and
+psychological measurement, Bd.
 20(1): S. 37–46.